tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extension instead (see {{server-behavior}}).
 Clients that offer ECH then authenticate the connection with the public name, as follows:

-- If the server resumed a session or negotiated a session that did not use a certificate for authentication, the client MUST abort the connection with an "illegal_parameter" alert.
-This case is invalid because {{send-ech}} requires the client to only offer ECH-established sessions, and {{server-behavior}}
-  requires the server to decline ECH-established sessions if it did not accept ECH.

 - The client MUST verify that the certificate is valid for ECHConfigContents.public_name.
 If invalid, it MUST abort the connection with the appropriate alert.